 Obtaining a Permit

-Instructions for Obtaining a Permit:
+Instructions for obtaining a permit:

 Students must be at least fifteen (15) years of age to apply for a driver education permit.
 A parent or legal guardian must bring full payment and the student's birth certificate, or passport to the driving school to receive the necessary paperwork for the permit.

-- When we see the birth certificate, we will issue a C.D.E. form (Certificate of Driver’s Education) which verifies that the student is enrolled in a driver education course.
+- When we see the birth certificate, we will issue a C.D.E. form (certificate of driver’s education) which verifies that the student is enrolled in a driver education course.

 - Take the C.D.E. form to the BMV with an original or certified copy of the birth certificate, the student’s social security card (which must be signed), and 2 proofs of student's address (class schedule, report card, bank statement).
 (There are other forms of acceptable identification.)

-BMV toll-free at 1-888-myBMV-411 (1-888-692-6841) and speak with a customer service representative for help, or visit any
+BMV toll-free at 1-888-mybmv-411 (1-888-692-6841) and speak with a customer service representative for help, or visit any

-Note: The BMV makes all decisions pertaining to acceptable identification, not the driving school.
+NOTE: the BMV makes all decisions pertaining to acceptable identification, not the driving school.

 - A parent or legal guardian will need to go to the license branch with a student under the age of eighteen in order to sign a financial responsibility statement.

 - After passing the written exam and an eye exam, the student will be issued a temporary paper permit (valid for 30 days).
 The plastic permits are now sent in the mail, and should arrive within 14 days.

-BMV, take the written exam, and apply for a learners permit.
-Note: Students who let their permit expire will not be eligible to take the road test at the driving school.
+BMV, take the written exam, and apply for a learner's permit.
+NOTE: students who let their permits expire will not be eligible to take the road test at the driving school.